After months of research and sitting through demos, you’ve finally chosen a new software tool for your business.

 Rewards can be an effective way to encourage a certain behavior but it depends on your work culture and philosophy.

 It's important to note that carrots and sticks tend to fall short when trying to motivate creative thinkers (and can even be damaging).
 True motivation is driven by a sense of purpose and pursuit of mastery, which is why conveying the software's value is so important.

 That said, small rewards to encourage participation can be quite effective when dealing with less creative tasks, like time-tracking.

 Implementing new software isn’t easy, and it’s difficult to know just how much stress different people will feel during the process.

 Bottom line?
 Early adoption is a vital part of every successful software rollout.

 Creating a shared understanding and clear expectations early on will help your employees feel more at ease during the transition and ensure that your new software will become an integral part of your company’s workflow.

 We’re here to help you successfully rollout 10,000ft in your organization.
-Email us anytime at email@example.com to learn more.
+Get in touch anytime here.